 Integrated appeals and grievances procedures apply to all benefits offered under an EAE D-SNP including optional supplemental benefits.
 For benefits that are carved out, such as Medi-Cal Dental, EAE D-SNPs must also follow the regulations at §§ 422.562(a)(5) and 422.629(e) that require EAE D-SNPs to provide Members reasonable assistance completing forms and taking other procedural steps to assist Members with appeals and grievances.
 This includes offering to assist Members with obtaining Medi-Cal covered services and navigating Medi-Cal appeals and grievances in connection with the Member's own Medi-Cal coverage, regardless of whether such coverage is in Medi-Cal fee-for-service or a separate Medi-Cal Dental Managed Care Plan.
-If the Member accepts the assistance, the EAE D-SNP should assist the Member as needed, such as identifying and reaching out to a Medi-Cal fee-for-service point of contact, providing assistance in filing an appeal or grievance, helping to obtain documentation to support a request for Medi-Cal appeal or grievance, or completing paperwork that may be needed in filing an appeal or grievance.
+If the Member accepts the assistance, the EAE D-SNP should assist the Member as needed, such as identifying and reaching out to a Medi-Cal fee-for-service point of contact, providing assistance in filing an appeal or grievance, or completing paperwork that may be needed in filing an appeal or grievance.